-Consult the chair of the Department of Religion and Global Service.
+Consult the Dean of Religion, Humanities and Global Service.

-For those who expect to attend seminary after college, The Association of Theological Schools offers the following guidelines:
+For those who expect to attend seminary after university, The Association of Theological Schools offers the following guidelines:

-- Students should develop to a satisfactory degree their ability to think independently, communicate effectively, and do research. - Students should possess a general knowledge of past and present culture through study in the humanities and the natural and social sciences. - The biblical languages are useful tools to acquire in the pre-seminary period.
+- Students should develop to a satisfactory degree their ability to think independently, communicate effectively, and do research. - Students should possess a general knowledge of past and present culture through study in the humanities and the natural and social science. - The biblical languages are useful tools to acquire in the pre-seminary period.
 Latin may be helpful, especially in some traditions.
 Modern languages such as German, French, and Spanish are also valuable.